I'm with You (Avril Lavigne song): Chart performance

 "I'm with You" became Lavigne's third top 10 song when it peaked at number four on the Billboard Hot 100 in 2003 during its ninth week on the chart.
 The song spent 10 consecutive weeks on the top 10 and 27 weeks on the Hot 100 making it Lavigne's second-longest staying song on this chart, surpassed by her debut single "Complicated" which stayed on the chart for 31 weeks.
 "I'm with You" ranked at number 18 on the Billboard Year-End Hot 100 singles of 2003 and number 13 on the Canadian Singles Chart.
 The song was certified gold by Recording Industry Association of America in 2006 for sales of over 500,000 copies in the United States.
 As of July 2013, "I'm with You" had sold 556,000 digital copies in the US.
 As a double A-side DVD single, the "I'm with You"/"Sk8er Boi" video single was certified gold and platinum in 2003.

 In United Kingdom, "I'm with You" was released on March 31, 2003.
 The song debuted and peaked at number seven on the UK Singles Chart in 2003, becoming her third top 10 single on the chart; the song re-entered in UK Singles Chart in the week of December 17, 2011, in number 58.
 It debuted at number six and peaked at number five in Ireland, staying in the top 10 for six weeks.
 "I'm with You" reached top five in New Zealand; top 10 in Belgium and the Netherlands; top 20 in Sweden, Switzerland, Austria, Germany, Norway and Denmark as well as reaching the top 40 in France.
 The song re-entered the UK Singles Chart on December 10, 2011, at number 58, almost 10 years after the song first charted.

 Music video

 Background

 The music video was directed by David LaChapelle in Los Angeles, California.
 Filmed in November 2002, most of the video is shown in slow motion but Lavigne's mouth movements are in sync with the song's vocals.
 This was achieved by recording the footage while the song was played twice as fast.
-It was at least partly filmed in Los Angeles.
-The street shots were filmed on Broadway, and the Orpheum Theatre is seen.
+It was at least partly filmed in Los Angeles with the street shots were filmed on Broadway, and the Orpheum Theatre is seen, with the snow banks CGI'd in.